 Without further adieu, here is what you need to know.

 Sometimes, several team members can work on a single work item.
-In these cases, you can apply subtasks or checkboxes and only when all subtasks are completed the task can be moved to the next column.
+You can apply subtasks or checkboxes in these cases, and only when all subtasks are completed the task can be moved to the next column.

 Furthermore, you can also use swimlanes to distinguish between tasks that need to be performed in parallel.

 With the next step, you can apply swimlanes to split tasks that require different skills.
-For example, you can have separate swimlanes for different activities such as UI design, Security, and so on.
+For example, you can have separate swimlanes for different activities such as UI design, Security, etc.

 This is also the right place to visualize defects and any other rework types.
 You can do this by using a specific color for this kind of task or a separate swimlane.
-This is an important step because it gives you the opportunity to reduce wasteful rework activities.
+This is an important step because it allows you to reduce wasteful rework activities.

 Another important step is to apply constant WIP (CONWIP).
 At this point, you probably already divided the In Progress area of your Kanban board into different work stages.
 Putting a WIP limit on the whole In Progress area will help your team acquire a better understanding of the whole product development process.

-At this point, it is important to begin upgrading your Kanban board on both the discovery and delivery stage.
+At this point, it is important to begin upgrading your Kanban board on both the discovery and delivery stages.
 As mentioned earlier, the discovery stage, usually considered the backlog, is where ideas are born and later become actionable items and move to the delivery stage.
 Adding more stages to the workflow will help you see the whole value stream in detail and move work faster.